lkrych/network_programming/socket_programming/README.md

 6. sends the response over the TCP connection to the browser

 If the file requested cannot be found, the server should send a 404 Not Found message

+### UDP Pinger

+*implemented in udp_ping folder*

+Client will send a simple ping message to a server, receiving a corresponding pong message back from the server, and determine the delay between when the client sent the ping message and received the pong message.
+This delay is called the Round Trip Time (RTT).
+The functionality provided by the client and server is similar to the functionality provided by the standard ping program availiable in most operating systems.
+However standard ping programs use the Internet Control Message Protocol (ICMP), instead of UDP.

+1. Client sends 10 ping messages to the target server over UDP
+2. For each message, the client determines and prints the RTT when the corresponding Pong message is returned.
+3. The client will wait for one second, if no reply is received, the client should assume the packet is lost and print a message.